Book with confidence: We're ABTA registered

 A large number of bridesmaids have called us up requesting creative classes and sessions to help design the decorations for the wedding, such as bunting making.
 This is something we are considering introducing, so do let us know if this interests you and we will make sure we introduce it very soon.
 From the table covers to the place mats, there are so many things you can design yourself.

 It is a natural thought to look at the president suite, in an expensive hotel on a desert island.
 I'm not saying you shouldn't stay in the Bahamas if you have the budget for it, but there are so many ways you can stay in a nice location at a fraction of the cost.
 For example, you could stay in an incredibly posh hotel in Prague with all the trimmings at a very reasonable cost.
+Or stay in the sun in Portugal with none of the high costs.
+We should know, we offer cost-effective Lisbon hen do's!
 If you want a beach resort, why not consider Sharm El Sheikh instead of the Caribbean.
 Once again, the hotel will be significantly cheaper and you barely have to leave the resort, as the beach will be on-site, with guides driving you to any of the activities you want to try out.